Python

 • In addition, the action may fail to run since the installation of specific dependency in the virtual environment configured in the container is limited because the required pip version for installation is not proper or because of similar reasons.

-• If required dependency library installation is limited due to memory limits or the pip version and such, use the method to create actions by configuring and packaging the virtual environment directly.
+• If required dependency library installation is limited due to memory limits or pip versions, use the method to create actions by configuring and packaging the virtual environment directly.